Pay in person

 You can use our website to quickly find your nearest participating outlet.
 Find your nearest participating outlet

-Pay with a toll invoice
+Pay with a toll notice

 If you travel on a toll road without paying for it, you’ll receive a toll notice in the mail within 4 weeks.
-Toll notices include the cost of your unpaid trip, and a $10 administration fee for each toll road travelled.
-Using a toll notice to pay for your travel is more expensive.
-If you receive a toll invoice, you can pay it:

 - Online or on the Linkt app